• Skip to primary navigation

 HOW TO MAKE ISRAELI SALAD

-• Start off by washing your veggies. (check out our recipe for Fruit and Veggie Spray)
+• Start by washing your veggies. (check out our recipe for Fruit and Veggie Spray)

-• Then start finely dicing the tomatoes, cucumber, peppers, onions, and parsley.
+• Then, finely dice the tomatoes, cucumber, peppers, onions, and parsley.

 • Drizzle with the olive oil and lemon, then salt to taste, viola – that’s it!